osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 # Uninstall the adapter

-Complete the procedure appropriate for your operating system to uninstall a PI adapter:
+Complete the procedure corresponding to your specific operating system to uninstall the adapter:

 ## Windows